Foehr – let me guide you to the island in the Northern Sea where every village is a home. Every village a home – what’s that all about?

 You can visit the windmill Sundays at 2.30 p. m.

-Homemade candy from the sweet shop Snupkroom, Frisian for sweets, are great to enjoy on the spot or to bring home as a souvenir; well, good luck with that….
+Homemade candy from the sweet shop Snupkroom, which is Frisian for sweets, are great to enjoy on the spot or to bring home as a souvenir; well, good luck with that….

 Phone: +49 – 4681 – 746 21 38